cloudflare/cloudflare-docs/products/zaraz/src/content/get-started/send-events.md

 # Send events to a third-party tool

 Events are bundles of information Zaraz sends to a third-party tool when a particular trigger is matched.
 For example, you might want to track purchases in your website, and create a trigger that sends information about this to your Google Analytics account.
-Refer to [Zaraz Track method](/web-api/zaraz-track) for more information.
+Refer to [Zaraz Track](/web-api/zaraz-track) for more information.

 To start using events, first create a trigger to determine when this bundle of information is sent to a third-party tool.
 If you have already [set up a trigger](/get-started/create-trigger), follow these steps to create an event.